- Personal Health Information & Self-Help»

 Most of the local people think we should speak the Croatian language at home.
 To make the language part of our daily conversations.

 I listen to my own instincts, and don't need anyone to tell me how I should approach my decisions.
+I stand my by choices.

 My way of life is my way.